R35007/mock-server-vscode-extension/README.md

 - Keep you different db data of extension `.json` or `.har`
 - From Command Palette (`(Ctrl/Cmd)+Shift+P`) type mock and select `MockServer: Switch Environment`
 - Use`Alt+S` shortcut to switch environment.
-- This path can be modified using the settings `mock-server.settings.paths.envDir`.
+- This path can be modified using the settings `mock-server.settings.paths.environment`.
 - Now all the `.json`, `.har`, `.js` files will be listed down.
 You can pick a data to launch the server.
 - You can create a `env.config.json` file to create a custom database environment.
   For Example: `env/env.config.json`